pierregillon/Crafty.CQRS/readme.md

 - **align the language**: stop using the "request" keyword when you are doing CQRS
 - **everything is based on interfaces** (thanks to default implementation in interface) :
-  - you prefer a record for you command and your handler?
-Please do it, you have no limitation.
+  - you prefer a record for your command and your handler?
-  - you want to implement multiple handling in a single class? please do it.
+  - you want to implement multiple handling in a single class?
+  - => do it.
 - **simplify**: remove `CancellationToken` from `Handle()` method.
   - most of process cannot be cancelled (or we don't want to implement a cancellation process).
 - **simplify bis**: hide the `Unit.Value` concept of MediatR